 A history of haunted houses and ghost stories set the stage for a frightfully fun All Hollows Eve in Old Town Alexandria.
 Kids can pound the brick-layered sidewalks and knock on the doors of old style Colonials at this popular trick-or-treating destination.
 Many of the shops along King Street hand out candy as well.
 For those on the hunt for a good haunt we recommend the candlelight ghost tour.

-Start here: 221 King St.
+Start here: 221 King St., Alexandria, VA

-Start here: 2020 O St. NW
+Start here: 1101 Monroe St. NW

 Great Falls, VA

 With its big houses and lots of young families, Great Falls is a great choice for trick-or treating!
 And you can do some pretty awesome pre-gaming as well!
 The Great Falls Halloween Spooktacular and Pet Parade start as early as 4 p.m. and there’s even a Haunted House.
 Enjoy trick-or-treating with local merchants in a safe environment right in the heart of town.